SerigneCisse/bert-finetune/README.md

 We can use the LazyAdam optimizer to slightly reduce the VRAM usage of the optimizer.
 It is a variant of the Adam optimizer that handles sparse gradient updates more efficiently.
 However, it provides slightly different semantics than the original Adam algorithm, and may lead to different empirical results (in practice there is no real difference).

 LazyAdam provides an inconsistent performance boost (depending on model/training configuration) hence we leave it off in most cases.
-It is provided here as an additional option for the user, especially if you face issues such as OOM on second epoch.
+It is provided here as an additional option for the user.
+We find this useful if you face OOM issues, such as OOM on only during second epoch.

 ### Performance Analysis